gnosischain/documentation/docs/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain.md

 It is assumed that accounts executing operations below have a small amount of Ether and xDai for gas fees as well as an amount of GENs to transfer.
 GEN tokens can be obtained through [Uniswap](https://uniswap.exchange/) or other exchanges.
 :::

-For demonstration purposes we use [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet)  to move assets from the Ethereum Mainnet to the xDai chain.
+For demonstration purposes we use [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet)  to move assets from the Ethereum Mainnet to the Gnosis Chain.
 These actions may be applied to any other wallet with similar capabilities.

-## Deposit GEN tokens to the xDai chain
+## Deposit GEN tokens to the Gnosis Chain

 1. GEN is a ERC827-compatible token.
 If the account that receives tokens is a contract, it is possible to call a method of this contract.
 The `onTokenTransfer` method of the mediator contract will be used to notify the mediator contract that some amount of tokens has been sent.
 We can build the method invocation with [https://abi.hashex.org/](https://abi.hashex.org/)